-Many retailers need to up their in-store game.
+Many retailers fail miserable in their in-store experience

 Online shopping has become a lot more fun than it used to be.
 The emotional driver of experience of discovery is even more powerful than the more traditional shopping experience.
 The web retailers have found a way to broaden our shopping discovery through smart technology.
 They’ll suggest other products that we might be interested in.
 They will ply their knowledge base to products we have shown to have a casual interest in the past.
 They use multiple images, interactive video and a myriad of choices to whet our shopping disease state.

 Even a casual shopper can find hours of exciting discovery on iPads and tablets.
 It has become more than a virtual experience.
 It has become a bonafide experience.
 Rich in detail, options and a customizable environment.
 Even the payoff of immediacy has been accounted for in that often delivery is next day.

 What does this mean for the in-store experience?
 It says that in order to compete they need to have a richness of experience.
 A different way of thinking.
 They need to compete in the totality of the shopping experience like never before.
 Jammed shelves and compact Walmart-like aisles just won’t cut it.
 They need to grab a larger portion of online browsing at their own portals and improve the more traditional in-store experience to make it more of an event.
 Right down to encouraging in-store shoppers to use their tablets and smart phones in the store to see greater selections and even check out without standing in lines.